CAT Stock Overview

 What is the Fair Price of CAT when looking at its future cash flows?
 For this estimate we use a Discounted Cash Flow model.

-Significantly Below Fair Value: CAT is trading below fair value, but not by a significant amount.
+Significantly Below Fair Value: CAT is trading below fair value by more than 20%.

 Analyst Price Targets